apache/camel-website/content/blog/Camel3-Whatsnew/index.md

 ### 5) Faster startup and lower footprint

 We have reduced the size of core Camel and the number of classes loaded.
-For example in Camel 2 about 5200 classes was loaded, which has been reduced to about 4300 loaded classes in Camel 3.
+For example in Camel 2 about 5200 classes were loaded, which has been reduced to about 4300 loaded classes in Camel 3.

-We have also done many smaller optimizations in the core, to reduce the number of allocated Java objects, and speeup initialization and other means.
+We have also done many smaller optimizations in the core, to reduce the number of allocated Java objects, and speed-up initialization and other means.
 We have used JVM profiling tools to assist and find the bottlenecks.

 Another area of improvement is to reduce Java reflections.
-In Camel 2 then all the configuration of Camel components, endpoints, and routes are reflection based.
-In Camel 3 we have source code generated Java code for configuration that allows us to use direct Java calls instead of reflections.
+In Camel 2 all the configuration of Camel components, endpoints, and routes are reflection based.
+In Camel 3 we have source code generated Java code for configuration that allows us to use direct Java calls instead of reflection.

 Another similar area is Camel's type converters which in Camel 2 are Java reflection based (you could build custom type converts that were not reflection based).
 In Camel 3 we also generate Java source code which means that type converting is direct Java calls at runtime.